puresolcom/ttxmlparser/readme.md

 - Inside the laravel dir Run Command "composer install" to install laravel and required composer packages"
 - Point your browser to http://127.0.0.1/angular
 - That's It :)

+### Notes

+- Unit testing configuration file (phpunit.xml) - 95% Code Coverage
+- Package Directory Location (packages/tradetracker/xml-parser/src)

+### Real-world situation

+In real work situation I'd fire events to push real-time data and workers to process the data feed, So please consider both front-end and back-end solutions as A proof of concept and not a production code (It's just a few hours task)

+Thanks for your understanding

 ### Tech